Luciano Pavarotti, Jascha Heifetz, Dietrich Fischer-Dieskau

 - Inspired to start playing the saxophone after hearing a busker on a dark street corner while growing up in San Francisco.

-- Has won the top prize in every competition he has entered (over 20 total).
+- Has had the good fortune of winning every competition he has entered (over 20).

 - Won First Place at a swimming championships in the butterfly stroke.